Acadians in Louisiana

 Joseph de Goutin de Ville was, indeed, the first Acadian in Louisiana.
 But though he was born and raised in greater Acadia, and his mother's family was a large one there, giving him many cousins, he came to Louisiana not as a harried exile, like many of his cousins, but as a young army officer, still a bachelor, assigned to service in a French colony.
 He arrived in Louisiana, in fact, decades before his cousins' Grand Dérangement.

 Joseph de Ville, sixth and youngest son of Mathieu de Goutin, colonial official, and Jeanne Thibodeau, was born at Port-Royal in March 1705 during Queen Anne's War.
 Joseph was only the second of his parents' many sons to create a family of his own; all of his five brothers survived childhood, but only he and his oldest brother, François-Marie, took a wife.
 When Joseph was five years old, a British force captured Port-Royal, and his father took the family to France.
 When Joseph was nine, his father received an appointment as scrivener on the French-controlled island of Île Royale, and Joseph followed his family to Louisbourg, which the French transformed into a fortress.
 Joseph's father died in December 1714, soon after the family moved to Île Royale.
 Joseph came of age at Louisbourg, became an army officer, and served "five years in the Mousquetaires."
-He came to New Orleans in c1732 as a 27-year-old lieutenant and was promoted to captain in 1737.
+He came to New Orleans on 17 August 1732 as a 27-year-old lieutenant, may have been wounded in the Battle of Ackia on 26 May 1736 during the first war against the Chickasaw, and received a promotion to captain on October 15 of that year.
 In 1740, Governor Bienville, who thought that Joseph was age 32, when he was 35, reported that De Velle, as he called him, "serves well," but was "a bit restless."
 Joseph married Marie-Jeanne, daughter of Jean Caron, at New Orleans in July 1747; she was a native of the city; Joseph was 42 years old at the time of the wedding and perhaps still in the service, and Marie-Jeanne was only 15.
 They raised a large family, including at least five sons and three daughters.
 Not surprisingly, most of the godfathers for Joseph's children were fellow officers, some of them chevaliers of the Order of St.-Louis.
 A daughter married into the Peyroux family.
 In June 1764, Joseph received a "complete" 50 x 50-arpent land grand on Bayou Teche, near where Bayou Fuselier flows into the upper Teche, but there is no evidence that he and his family lived there.
 (Interestingly, it was near Joseph de Ville's land grant that his kinsman, Joseph Broussard dit Beausoleil, settled his party of 200 exiles in the spring of 1765.)
 According to genealogist/historian Stephen A. White, Joseph de Ville was the "Denville" who harbored Acadian participants in the October 1768 revolt against Spanish Governor Ulloa at New Orleans.
-One source says that Joseph died between 1768 and 1778; if so, he would have been in his 60s or early 70s.
-In May 1786, his widow lay claim to 50 x 40 arpents of land along the east bank of the Teche granted by Spanish Governor Miró, the title for which was confirmed by Governor Carondelet in May 1794 and by Morales, a Spanish official, in April 1802 (this probably was her husband's original French grant of June 1764), but there is no evidence that she and his children moved there.
-She sold the land to fellow colonist Charles Jumonville de Viller in July 1802, who promptly sold it to Alexandre Delhomme of Attakapas.
+Joseph died between 1768 and 1778, in his 60s or early 70s.
+In May 1786, his widow lay claim to 50 x 40 arpents of land along the east bank of Bayou Teche granted by Spanish Governor Miró, the title for which was confirmed by Governor Carondelet in May 1794 and by Morales, a Spanish official, in April 1802 (this probably was her husband's original French grant of June 1764), but there is no evidence that she and his children moved there.
+She sold the land to fellow colonist Charles Jumonville de Villier in July 1802, who promptly sold it to Alexandre Delhomme of Attakapas.
+Marie-Jeanne did not remarry.
+She died at New Orleans in June 1802, age about 70, and was buried in St. Louis Cathedral "in the third section of the nave of the chapel of the Holy Virgin of the Rosary."

 Oldest son Jean-Baptiste-Joseph was born at New Orleans in June 1751.
 In March 1764, at age 12 1/2, he stood as godfather at New Orleans for 3 1/2-year-old Jean-Baptiste, son of Jean Poirier and Madeleine Richard, among the first Acadians to reach Louisiana.
 Did he marry?